Do you struggle to make time to read?

 Without Gideon's sword, Harrow will fail, and the Ninth House will die.

-For me, the humour and dialogue between Gideon and Harrowhark sets this book apart.
+Lesbian Necromancers in Space?
+Sold!
+The messy characters, mystery and hilarious dialogue make this a compelling lsiten.
+And in particular, the funny dialogue between Gideon and Harrowhark sets this book apart.
 The hilarious conversations between the pair made me laugh out loud.

-It's also an addictive binge read.
-The pace also keeps moving quickly.
-And you keep reading to learn what will happen next.
+This is an addictive binge read and the pace also keeps moving quickly.
+You keep reading to learn what will happen next.

 A great pick if you're looking for LGBTQ+ Fantasy audiobooks.